playframework/playframework/documentation/manual/working/scalaGuide/main/json/ScalaJsonHttp.md

 - To process the validation result, we used a `fold` with error and success flows.
 This pattern may be familiar as it is also used for [[form submission|ScalaForms]].
 - The `Action` also sends JSON responses.

-If we don't need to validate the received JSON or want to generate custom error messages we can offload even more of the work onto Play.
-Body parsers can accept either the name of a case class or an explicit `Reads` object.
-If the request body can be successfully parsed `request.body` will be the resulting case class.
-Taking that approach, the above could become:
+Body parsers can be typed with a case class, an explicit `Reads` object or take a function.
+So we can offload even more of the work onto Play to make it automatically parse JSON to a case class and [[validate|ScalaJsonCombinators#Validation-with-Reads]] it before even calling our `Action`:

 @[handle-json-bodyparser-concise](code/ScalaJsonHttpSpec.scala)